-Duffy wins, Merrifield drives in 3 as Royals blank Indians
+Duffy dazzles, Merrifield’s 3 RBIs lift Royals past Indians

+CLEVELAND (AP) — Danny Duffy’s days of being bullied by the Indians are over.
+He’s hitting back.

-CLEVELAND (AP) — Danny Duffy pitched six innings of two-hit ball to beat a longtime nemesis and Whit Merrifield drove in all of Kansas City’s runs with a homer and sacrifice fly, leading the Royals over the Cleveland Indians 3-0 on Monday.
+Duffy, who went more than two years without a win over Cleveland, pitched six innings of two-hit ball to beat a longtime nemesis and Whit Merrifield drove in all of Kansas City’s runs with a homer and sacrifice fly, leading the Royals over the Indians 3-0 on Monday.

+Duffy (1-0) came in with 12 career losses against the Indians — his most against any team.
+But the left-hander was in control from the outset and gave the Royals their best start of the young season.

+“There’s a whole new Danny Duffy out there,” Royals manager Mike Matheny said.
+“It’s just looks like he’s on a mission.”

 The Indians played their home opener in front of fans for the first time since 2019.
 The announced attendance of 8,914 —- 30% of ballpark capacity was permitted — was a nice change from last season, when fans couldn’t attend due to the COVID-19 pandemic and health and safety protocols.